gt-cs3220/gt-cs3220.github.io/Fall_2022/syllabus.md

 A few notes: I plan to use non-curved grade assignments unless there are too few As.

-**FPGA board  & Programming Platforms**: We use Xilinix Pynq boards for the class.
+**FPGA board  & Programming Platforms**: We use Xilinx Pynq boards for the class.
 We will announce the method to purchase of pynq boards.

 **Computing Resource**: We provide VMs in the CoC-ice.